 4. Walk some dogs — or clean up after them

-Spread the word to family and friends that you are available for dog-walking services.
+Spread the word to family and friends that you are available for dog-walking services for pay.

-At the same time, you could also advertise a service to clean up after dogs.
+At the same time, you can advertise your services to clean up after dogs.
 Some owners will gladly pay someone else to do the dirty work of picking up their yards.

 Baby-sitting kids is one way to earn money, but why stop there?
 Houses are so much quieter, don’t need to be fed and never talk back.

-Several websites offer potential sitters the opportunity to connect with homeowners who need someone to keep an eye on their houses for an extended stay.
+Several websites, including Rover and Thumbtack, offer potential sitters the opportunity to connect with homeowners who need someone to keep an eye on their houses for an extended period.
 It might be a good way to see the world, even if your compensation is just free room and board.

 Advertise locally for people who are willing to pay you to check in on their house and maybe perform some light maintenance – such as lawn mowing – while they’re gone.